tomxue/ReSampler/README.md

 ## Motivation
 This project arose out of:

-* my own experimentation with digital filters and some basic DSP concepts
+* experimentation with digital filters and some basic DSP concepts
 * a requirement to have a simple command-line tool to be used in a script to convert a large collection of audio files
 * a need for a *quality* SRC tool, as the quality of other offerings (both commercial and free) varies wildly from terrific to appalling